-The Larkin Company was a large soap maker in the early 20th Century.
-Located in Buffalo, New York, Larkin began to diversify by offering pianos, organs, phonographs, and other items of home entertainment.
-Larkin sold a line of pianos and player pianos called the 'Symphonic' and phonographs called 'Symphonola' during the 1920's era.
-It is unclear if Larkin actually manufactured their pianos, and there is some speculation that they were simply a retailer that sold pianos of other brands under the Larkin and Symphonic names.
+The Larkin Company was a large-scale household soap and detergent manufacturer in the early 20th Century.
+Located in Buffalo, New York, The Larkin Company began to diversify their product line by offering pianos, organs, phonographs, and other domestic household items.
+The Larkin Company sold a line of pianos and player pianos called the “Symphonic” and phonographs called “Symphonola” during the 1920’s era.
+It is unclear if Larkin actually manufactured their pianos, and there is some speculation that they were simply a retailer that contracted larger manufacturers to manufacture pianos for them under the “Larkin” and “Symphonic” names.

 INSTRUMENT CATALOGS & EPHEMERA

 Can you find your instrument listed in these antique catalogs?

 Early 20th Century Larkin Piano & Phonograph advertisement